jungwoonshin/ICTC/README.md

 ICTC is a bipartite link prediction method.\
+Note: to run this model, please use python version above 3.0.

 To run the model, please first select one dataset from args.py while commenting out the ones that you are not using.\

-You have three model choices. \
+You have three model choices.

 To run ICTC, python train.py.
 This will run GAE,LGAE,ICTC.\
 To run BiSPM, python bispm.py \